Scoubi/Customqueries-converter/README.md

 - [ZephrFish](https://github.com/ZephrFish/Bloodhound-CustomQueries/blob/main/customqueries.json)
 - [Compass Security](https://github.com/CompassSecurity/BloodHoundQueries/blob/master/BloodHound_Custom_Queries/customqueries.json)

+**NOTE**: For your convinience, I have added a version of those 3 customqueries.json in the new format in the [customqueries](./customqueries) folder of this repo.
+You can skip the convertion step if you used any of those files.

 ## Converting to the new Format

 Convert your Legacy json into a format BHCE's API can consume.